Ph.D. University of California, Berkeley

 I teach courses in American politics and environmental politics, with a particular focus on how individual citizens, consumers, and policy entrepreneurs engage in collective action.
 My research focuses on business, government, and civil society responses to environmental challenges and on the emergence of information-based governance strategies, such as sustainability ratings and product-eco-labels, as alternatives to traditional laws and regulations.
 I am also a core faculty member in the Environmental Studies Department.

 I am particularly interested in the emergence of "information-based" environmental governance strategies, one of the most prominent developments in environmental policy and management over the last 25 years.
 These strategies include eco-labels on products or environmental rankings of companies, and have been initiated by a wide range of actors across the economy and around the world.
+They are also the subject of my book, Green Grades: Can Information Save the Earth?, published by MIT Press in 2017.

 In my research, I have investigated the factors that are driving the popularity of these strategies, analyzed different perspectives on their individual and collective effectiveness, and explored how citizens and consumers respond to these strategies.
 I am currently examining how these strategies operate in particular sectors, such as in the luxury, higher education, and electronics sectors, and how consumers and other actors respond to different types of green claims made by companies, government agencies, and environmental organizations.